eburdekin/flattable/README.md

 ## User Stories

- ### User Story 1: As a user, I want to have a Login Page for employees
+### User Story 1: As a user, I am able to log in with my authenticated credentials.

 -**Description** Users shall have a page where only employees with authenticated Usernames and Passwords have access to the reservation system.

- ### User Story 2: As a User, I want a reservations Page for handling reservation
+### User Story 2: As a user, I am able to handle all aspects of reservation booking in one place.

 -**Description** Users shall have a reservation form that allows for adding a new reservation to a reservation list.
-The list has options to cancel a reeservation, edit/update reservation information, and seat a Reservation to an assigned Table.
+The list has options to cancel a reeservation, edit/update reservation information, and seat a reservation to an assigned table.
 Once the reservation has completed their dining experience, the user can clear the table as well as the reservation.

- ### User Story 3:  As a User, I want a menu page displaying menu options
+### User Story 3: As a user, I am able to see the day's menu and update it as needed.

 -**Description** Users shall have a menu page that gives them information about the menu options of the day with the option to update the menu.